-This year we published our book Bacon 24/7, a collection of unique recipes for morning, noon and night, using everyone’s favorite savory ingredient.
+This year we published our book Bacon 24/7, a folder of unique recipes for morning, noon and night, using everyone’s favorite savory ingredient.
 Bacon is not the easiest to shoot.
 Like all successful food photography, it requires the right equipment, perfect lighting, attention to detail, and of course a willingness to get a little messy.
 So here are a couple tips from the making of our book to help you get the shot that sizzles.

 1. Have the right hardware